Neoteroi/BlackSheep-Docs/docs/settings.md

   folder.

-The module `blacksheep.server.env` offers two functions that can be used to control behavior depending on app environment:
+The module `blacksheep.server.env` offers two functions that can be used to control behavior depending on the app environment:

 | Function         | True if `APP_ENV` is...          | Description                                                                                  |
 | ---------------- | -------------------------------- | -------------------------------------------------------------------------------------------- |